GodotMisogi/johnny/content/post/opt-problems/index.md

 The transposition operator $-^T\colon (\mathbb R^m \times \mathbb R^n) \to (\mathbb R^n \times \mathbb R^m)$ simply transposes the dimensions of a matrix or vector.
 Of course, here the linear system has to be square, so $m = n$.

 Here is where the word _adjoint_ comes in.
 When you have a constraint expressed in the form of some nonlinear partial differential equation, the transpose operator is not applicable, and you have to actually apply the concept of adjoints.
-This concept exists at a much more abstract level in category theory and duality, in which one is not able to find direct inverses?
+This concept exists at a much more abstract level in category theory and duality, which is the "next-best" thing when one is not able to find direct inverses.
 An example is the adjoint of the differential operator on an infinite-dimensional Hilbert space of functions.

-In most cases, however, you would be dealing with some discretised version of the PDE, and the above will apply to the discretised equations, which are expressed in the form of a matrix.
+In most cases, however, you would be dealing with some discretised version of the PDE, and the above will apply to the discretised equations, which are expressed in the form of a tensor.
 This setup is called the _discrete adjoint_ formulation, and is quite a general operation on nonlinear PDEs.

 ```julia
 function solve_adjoint(u, ∂R∂u, dfdu)